hyperpape/needle/readme.md

 ### Unicode

-We can search against any string, however the needles that we search for are currently limited to the BMP.
+The library supports searching against any string, however the needles that we search for are currently limited to the BMP.

 ### Performance

-- the NFA class is often vastly slower than than Java regexes, though not always
-- the DFA class is sometimes faster than Java regexes, but often slower
-- byte compiled regexes are faster than Java regexes in many cases, but not all
+- byte compiled regexes are faster than Java regexes in many cases, but not all (benchmarks forthcoming)
-- compilation performance is quite bad
+- compilation performance is quite slow

 ### Building